qexat/garnet/README.md

    thoughts here yet, but it is an area worth thinking about.
 Rust, C, Go and Swift present different points in this area to look at.

+## C's advantages that I want to have

+ * Easy to port to new systems
+ * Easy to use on embedded systems
+ * Easy to control code size bloat
+ * Easy to get a (partial) mental model, which is low-level enough to teach you a lot
+ * Simple and universal ABI -- easy for higher level stuff to call it
+ * Compiles fast

 ## Pain points in Rust to think about

  * You can't be generic over mutability and ownership, so for example